 Phnom Kulen is a designated national park in Cambodia.
 It is here where you’ll find an untouched Cambodian jungle with butterflies, exotic wild fruits and waterfalls you only thought existed in movies.
 This scenic mountain isn’t just a great place to swim and enjoy nature, it is also the birthplace of the ancient Khmer Empire with many hidden and jungle-covered temples.
 Our schools at Phnom Kulen make our volunteer program truly unique–not many volunteer programs are located in such a beautiful and fascinating place.

-We have a total of 250 students.
-240 students attend our two schools in Phnom Kulen and 10 students from Phnom Kulen attend our school in Siem Reap.
+We have a total of 270 students: 240 students attend our two primary schools in Phnom Kulen and 30 students from Phnom Kulen attend our school in Siem Reap.

 We run our program throughout the year.

 While at our schools on Phnom Kulen, supervision and transportation and housing is provided by our program.
 Each trip is supervised by a Khmer and English speaking member of our program.

 Outside of airport pick-up and drop-off, volunteers will be responsible for their own transport while in Siem Reap.

 Our volunteers vary in age: some are high school students, college students, professionals interested in sharing their skills and even retirees who are looking for a more meaningful experience while in Cambodia.

 Co-founder Gordon Elliott traveled through Phnom Kulen in 2014 and was alarmed at the number of abandoned schools and prevalence of children without a proper education.
 Determined to give these kids a proper education, Gordon, and his longtime friend Philip Mactaggart, decided to start Kulen Outreach.

 Each trip to Phnom Kulen is supervised by a member of our team fluent in both English and Khmer.
 A staff member will also be present at all times while volunteers are at our school in Siem Reap.